The boring but very important stuff.

 13.2 The Client warrants that all designs or instructions to the Company will not cause the Company to infringe any patent, registered design or trademark in the execution of the Client’s order and the Client agrees to indemnify the Company against any action taken by a third party against the Company in respect of any such infringement.

-13.3 Where the Company has provided photographic (digital or otherwise) images for the Client, at the Company’s sole discretion any such images may be subject to ongoing licence payments for use of such images.
+13.3 Where the Company has provided photographic images, fonts, icons or software designed for or purchased on behalf of the the Client, may have limited periods &/or ongoing licence payments for use by the Client, at the 3rd part provider or Company’s sole discretion any such images may be subject to ongoing licence payments for use of such images.
 The period of any such licence is determined by the Company from time to time.

 13.4 The Client shall indemnify the Company against any claims by third parties for patent, trademark, design or copyright infringement, directly or indirectly arising out of the design, workmanship, material, construction, or use of the Goods or any other deficiency therein.
 Where the Client has supplied drawings, sketches, files or logo’s to the Company, the Client warrants that the drawings, sketches, files or logo’s do not breach any patent, trademark, design or copyright, and the Client agrees to indemnify the Company against any action taken by a third party against the Company.